Is It Ever Too Late To Start Investing In Real Estate?

 Fast forward 18 months, now that his rental properties are well stabilized, I’d say that I don’t spend more than an hour in a month on those properties, and it’s mostly through email communication.

-The time investment is so little on my behalf, but yet the properties are still able to provide steady cash flow for him to the point where they could live almost solely on that amount.
-Now that my parents are receiving social security and he’s taking his minimum required draws from his 401k, they have a good steady flow of cash to live off of.
+The time investment is so little on my behalf, yet the properties are still able to provide steady cash flow for him to the point where they could live almost solely on that amount.
+Now that my parents are receiving social security and he's taking his minimum required draws from his 401k, they have a good steady flow of cash to live off of.

 He started late, but the benefits of real estate investing kicked in immediately.
-I’m also confident they’ll last for a lifetime.
-To top it all off, they know that their investments are a legacy that they’ll pass on to their children and add to the financial stability of future for generations to come!
+I'm also confident they'll last for a lifetime.
+To top it all off, they know that their investments are a legacy that they’ll pass on to their children and add to the financial stability of the future for generations to come!

 So, no, it's never too late to start investing in real estate.
 It's like the old ancient Chinese proverb says: